 I resisted even entertaining the idea of sobriety for a long time.
-Because, in my mind at that stage, only alcoholics needed to quit drinking and I didn’t see myself as one.
-I had no external signs of a drinking problem.
+Because, in my mind at that stage, only people with serious drinking problems needed to quit, and I didn’t see myself as having one.
+In fact, I had no external signs of a drinking problem.
 No one ever expressed concern about my drinking or encouraged me to cut down.
 So, it took a long time for me to fathom that quitting was an option available to me.

-But when I started asking the better questions than “Am I an alcoholic?”, like would my life be better if I didn’t drink at all?
+But when I started asking the better questions than “Do I have a real drinking problem?”, like would my life be better if I didn’t drink at all?
 Sobriety started to intrigue me.
-Did I really need to slap a stigmatised label on myself to justify not pouring poison down my throat every night?
-Did I even need to have a diagnosable problem to justify choosing to put my mental and physical health above society’s seemingly twisted expectations of me?
+Did I really need to slap a stigmatised label on myself to justify not pouring a dangerous drug down my throat every night?
+Did I even need to have a diagnosable problem to justify choosing to put my mental and physical health above society’s expectations of me?

 I felt like alcohol wasn’t serving me anymore.
 There was a long period of time where I genuinely believed that alcohol was helping me.
 But my relationship with alcohol had devolved, and I knew that at this point, alcohol was adding to my problems rather than helping me through them.

 I stopped caring whether three-quarters of a bottle of Sauvignon Blanc, being my average weeknight consumption, was “bad enough” to justify quitting.
 What I knew in my heart was that the way I was drinking (and living) wasn’t good enough for me to continue without making changes.